aryand1/HALOMIN-Hallucination-Limitation-in-Knowledge-Graphs-via-Model-Integrity/README.md

 ## 🌟 Project Highlights

-Natural Language Processing (NLP) models, while incredibly powerful, can sometimes generate content that deviates from factual accuracy, known as "hallucination."
+Large Language Processing (LLM) models, while incredibly powerful, can sometimes generate content that deviates from factual accuracy, known as "hallucination."
 This project focuses on minimizing such hallucinations using state-of-the-art techniques and embeddings from models like BERT, RoBERTa, and OpenAI's text-embedding-ada-002.

 ## 📂 Repository Contents